 The need for objectivity

-One of the best ways to avoid uncomfortably awkward scenarios is to have software – not a person – monitor employee activity.
+One of the best ways to avoid uncomfortably awkward scenarios is to have employee monitoring software – not a person – track their activity.
 Software can capture the information you need – such as the amount of time spent surfing the Internet – without getting too personal.
 You can also block distracting and/or inappropriate websites, before employees visit them.

 Keep in mind that even if workers are spending time on Facebook or Twitter during the day, they could very well be doing so for networking purposes that may ultimately benefit your business.
 So think about what kind of Internet activity really constitutes goofing off.
 And be understanding of the fact that not all employees work the same way.
 Whereas one person may need plenty of breaks to be productive throughout the day, another person may prefer to keep to himself, quietly plugging away at tasks.